omniosorg/omniosorg.github.io/patron.md

 time, or you can become a OmniOS Patron.

 We use the money provided by our patrons to pay for any services we use in publishing and maintaining OmniOS.
-The rest of the monney gets divided up and distributed among the core contributors according to the amount of time they put into the project.
-Ultimately the board of the OmniOSce Association decides about the use of the monney.
+The rest of the money gets divided up and distributed among the core contributors according to the amount of time they put into the project.
+Ultimately the board of the OmniOSce Association decides about the use of the money.

 <form>